Collinformatics/HackTheBox/SkillsAssessment/Broken Authentication/writeup.md

 # Background:

-SecureMint Innovations has hired us to test their new authentication mechganism of their web application.
+SecureMint Innovations has hired us to test their new authentication mechanism of their web application.

-Ome of the updates is a new password policy that was designed to improve account security.
+One of the updates is a new password policy that was designed to improve account security.